stcarrez/ada-ado/README.md

 refer to the [Installation](https://ada-ado.readthedocs.io/en/latest/Installation/) guide.
 Otherwise, you can easily configure and build the library with the steps described below.

-The support for SQLite, MySQL/MariaDB and PostgreSQL are enabled only when a `HAVE_XXX=yes` configuration variable is defined.
+The support for SQLite, SQLCipher, MySQL/MariaDB and PostgreSQL are enabled only when a `HAVE_XXX=yes` configuration variable is defined.
 Run the setup command that records in the `Makefile.conf` the configuration you want to build.